 - Commercial fisheries: Bocaccio are primarily caught incidentally in several fisheries: groundfish trawl, groundfish hook and line and trap, and salmon troll.
-Yelloweye are primarily caught in the groundfish hook and line fisheries as incidental and targeted catch, and are also caught incidentally in the groundfish trawl and salmon troll fisheries - Recreational fisheries: Bocaccio are primarily caught incidentally by recreational anglers when fishing for rockfish, Lingcod, and salmon.
-Some anglers will target Yelloweye and others will catch them incidentally when fishing for Lingcod or salmon. - Food, Social, and Ceremonial and domestic (treaty) fisheries: catch reports include records of Bocaccio, Yelloweye.
+Yelloweye are primarily caught in the groundfish hook and line fisheries as incidental and targeted catch, and are also caught incidentally in the groundfish trawl and salmon troll fisheries. - Recreational fisheries: Bocaccio are primarily caught incidentally by recreational anglers when fishing for rockfish, Lingcod, and salmon.
+While there is currently zero retention for Yelloweye, they can be caught incidentally when fishing for other species. - Food, Social, and Ceremonial and domestic (treaty) fisheries: catch reports include records of Bocaccio, Yelloweye.
 Yelloweye is much more commonly reported as catch than Bocaccio.